IBMSn121/GAN-paper1/README.md

 `LT3X2Ana.m` generates consistent linear trend analysis for the motif.

-`realAna.m` generates real data analysis for the AWTE-induced GAN.
+`realAna.m` generates analysis of the actual lymphoma data for the AWTE-induced GAN.

 `regAWTE.m` returns regression model fitting by AWTE method.